acumos/system-integration/z2a/INSTALL.md

 ### MLWB

-Machine Learning WorkBench is installed during Phase 3 of the installation process discussed in this document.
+Machine Learning WorkBench is installed during the `2-plugins` steps of the installation process discussed in this document.
 Below are details of the installation process.

 #### Editing the `mlwb_value.yaml` File